Eye - foreign object in

 Foreign body; Particle in the eye

-The eye will often clear itself of tiny objects, like eyelashes and sand, through blinking and tearing.
+The eye will often flush out tiny objects, like eyelashes and sand, through blinking and tearing.
 Do not rub the eye if there is something in it.
 Wash your hands before examining it.

 Examine the eye in a well-lighted area.
 To find the object, look up and down, then from side to side.

 - If you can't find the object, grasp the lower eyelid and gently pull down on it to look inside the lower eyelid.
 To look inside the upper lid, you can place a cotton-tipped swab on the outside of the upper lid and gently fold the lid over the cotton swab.

-If the object is on an eyelid, try to gently flush it out with water.
+- If the object is on an eyelid, try to gently flush it out with water or eye drops.
 If that does not work, try touching a second cotton-tipped swab to the object to remove it.

 Contact your health care provider and DO NOT treat yourself if:

 You have a lot eye pain or sensitivity to light

 - Your vision is decreased.